LiLin-biosoft/epiConv/README.md

 ...
 ```
 Other columns will be ignored.
 Generally this file will be provided by low level processing tools (e.g. cellranger from 10X Genomics). <br>
-Also you need to prepare a Tab-seperate file containing valid barocdes named `<prefiex>_ident.tsv` (e.g. `pbmc5k/pbmc5k_ident.tsv` generated above).
+Also you need to prepare a Tab-delimited file containing valid barocdes named `<prefiex>_ident.tsv` (e.g. `pbmc5k/pbmc5k_ident.tsv` generated above).
 The first column of the file should be valid cell barcodes and the second column can be its identies (e.g. cell type, batch, experimental condition, or simply use 1 for all cells if there are not any information on the identities of cells).
 | | |
 |-|-|
 |1st column|cell barcode|